-Drive Properties
+CD/DVD Drive Properties

-The Drive Properties dialog displays the read and write capabilities of the selected drive.
-Clicking on the Drive Properties item on the Tools Menu will display the Drive Properties for the selected drive.
+The Drive Properties dialog displays the read and write capabilities of the selected CD drive.
+You can also set the Backup Format for a drive using this dialog.
+Clicking on the CD Drive Properties item on the Tools Menu or clicking the property sheet button to the right of the drive selection control will display the Drive Properties for the selected drive.